ucsb-cs184-f24/team02-bathroom/README.md

 - Admins will also be responsible for managing spam or inappropriate content that might be posted, keeping the app clean and reliable for all users.

+## Deployment Instructions
+To deploy the Bathroom Finder app, please follow these instructions:

+#### Prerequisites:
+- Xcode 15 or later
+- Swift 5.x
+- An Apple Developer account (for device deployment)

+#### Clone the Repository:
+Run: git clone git@github.com:ucsb-cs184-f24/team02-bathroom.git

+#### Install Dependencies:
+- Open the ucsb-bathrooms.xcodeproj in Xcode.
+- Ensure that all dependencies are installed, especially Firebase and Google Maps SDK.

+#### Build and Run:
+- Select your target device and ensure it’s connected or use the simulator.
+- Click Run in Xcode to deploy to your selected device or simulator.

+#### Test User Roles and Permissions:
+- Sign up as a user to test bathroom posts and reviews.
+- Use an admin account to verify content moderation features.